darklab8/fl-darkbot/docs/index.md

 # Permissions for running

+- By default it is offered running by [admin invite link](https://discord.com/api/oauth2/authorize?client_id=838460303581904949&permissions=8&scope=bot).
+That ensures both has sufficient permissions for sure.

+- If you don't want to run as admin, then you need to use less permissive invite, like this one offered below:
     - Bot expects having sufficient permissions for its working, which is seeing the channel it works in, writing, editing, deleting msgs and reading msg history.
-[The default link](https://discord.com/api/oauth2/authorize?client_id=838460303581904949&permissions=207952&scope=bot) configured for permissions that should be enough in theory:
+[Here is non admin inviting link](https://discord.com/oauth2/authorize?client_id=838460303581904949&permissions=564034433186896&integration_type=0&scope=bot) configured for permissions that should be enough in theory:
         - Read Messages
         - Send Messages
         - Manage Messages
         - Read Message History
         - Mention everyone here and all roles
+        - Embed links (probably super necessay for sending forum msgs)
         - Manage channels (Probably not needed permission)
         - Add reactions (Just added for future if ever will be needed)

-- If default inviting link is not good enough, [use invite link as admin](https://discord.com/api/oauth2/authorize?client_id=838460303581904949&permissions=8&scope=bot)
+    - WARN: there is known issue with non admin link potentially having problem to send embedded message for forum tracking features.
+Ensure u granted plentiful of all possible permissions to be able sending embeds/msgs in channel.

 # Development specific stuff